Our July 4th. Tribute to the Movie JAWS (1975)

 (We bought this painting from a thrift store for $25.00.) 🙂

-Her name is Carla Hogendyk.
-That is all that I know of her.
-But I love that she is an artist on the beach and if you’ll notice she is the only one that spots the shark in the water headed into the pond.
+I love that artist on the beach and if you’ll notice she is the only one that spots the shark in the water headed into the pond.
 Why?
 Probably because she is an artist.
 Artists notice things that other’s don’t.
 So, while everyone else is splashing around having fun in the moment, she is just more observant.
 I like her because my daughter is also an artist.
 I also grew up taking art classes, and she just resembles all the older girls that I knew and admired when I was in Junior High School in Roanoke, Virginia when I first saw JAWS in 1975.
 Her fashion, her hair, and her bandana.
 Everything that I remember.

 My Homage, and My New Camera